gilsonm/gilsonm.github.io/_posts/2017-01-22-intro-proving-programs-correct.md

 {z=3}
 ```

-> Note: Actually demonstrate that the triple is valid?
-Or use a simpler example, possibly from Aspnes

 **Note**: A simple decision tree can be useful for analyzing Hoare Triples that you and others write.
 First, is the Hoare Triple a well-formed formula?
 If not, then it's not true.
 If it is a well-formed formula, then we can start the business of establishing whether or not the Triple is provable or "True"

 Fantastic!